umaxhere/Try-Hack-Me-Progress/README.md

 # Try-Hack-Me-Progress
-In this section you'll find about my daily progress in TryHackMe
+In this section you'll find about my daily progress on TryHackMe